 Nashville Cost of Living

 The cost of living in Nashville is comparable to national averages, although higher than the averages for most Tennessee communities.
 Your dollar will go a little further on purchases of groceries, healthcare, and housing.
 But you’ll pay a little more for goods and services.
-Be aware there is an effective sales tax rate in Davidson County of 9.25 percent.
-Use the links below to gauge the buying power of your income in Nashville.
+Considering moving to Nashville?
+Use the links below to gauge the buying power of your income.

 The Metro Nashville Public Schools system serves the entire county with standard programs (pre-K through grade 12) as well as magnet schools, charter schools, and other educational programs.
 Known as the “Athens of the South,” Nashville is home to 21 colleges and universities, six community colleges, and 11 vocational and technical schools.